dylandru/BaseballCV/README.md

 ### How to Contribute (for repository maintainers)

-If you are interested in helping maintain or adding to the repository, please follow these steps:
+If you are interested in helping maintain or add to the repository, please follow these steps:

  - Fork the repository
  - Create a new branch (git checkout -b feature/YourFeature)